jameskimmel/network-stuff/CG-NAT.md

 # What CG-NAT is, how to detect it, why it is bad, what can you do about it

 ## How to test if you suffer from CG-NAT
 For these tests you have to be in your home network.
 Also make sure that you are not using a VPN or something like iCloud private realy on macOS or iOS.

-### Based on your IP number
+### Test1: Based on your IP
+To check what your IP is, you can use sites like https://www.whatismyip.com or https://whatismyipaddress.com or
+https://www.wieistmeineip.de and look for your IPv4.
 If your IP is between 100.64.0.0 - 100.127.255.255 you have CG-NAT.
 Beware, just because your IP is not in that range, does not mean that you don't have CG-NAT!
-To check what your IP is, you can use sites like https://www.whatismyip.com or https://whatismyipaddress.com or https://www.wieistmeineip.de and look for your IPv4.
+You also need to run test 2 to rule that out.

-### Based on hops
+### Test 2: Based on hops
 You can also check if you have CG-NAT based on how many hops it takes to reach your IPv4.
 If it takes one hop, you don't have CG-NAT.
 If it takes two hops, you have CG-NAG.